 Iceborne will feature a whole story campaign set after the events of Monster Hunter: World, including a new area and changes to the existing world.
 The big new baddie is the Elder Dragon called Velkhana.
 We've seen a bunch of new Iceborne videos since the announcement: everything from new monster showcases, the new Clutch Claw, developer interviews, and story trailers.
 We've picked the best below to tell you what you need to know about the expansion.

-Read on for the full Monster Hunter: World Iceborne details from E3 and Gamescom 2019.
+Read on for the full Monster Hunter: World Iceborne details from E3, Gamescom, and its console launch.

 Monster Hunter World: Iceborne release date

-Capcom finally announced that Monster Hunter World: Iceborne will release on PC in January 2020, four months after its console release in September 2019.
+Capcom finally announced that Monster Hunter World: Iceborne will release for PC on January 9th 2020, four months after its console release in September 2019.